 G) Scenario building:

-In order to address future contingencies, scenarios are built on the basis of time-ordered sequences of events that have logical relationships to one another.
+To address future contingencies, scenarios are built based on time-ordered sequences of events that have logical relationships to one another.

 H) Cross-impact matrix: